Joseph Kony forms the Lord’s Resistance Army (LRA) from the remnants of the Holy Spirit Movement that was led by Alice Lakwena.

 December 6, 2016

-The trial is scheduled open in The Hague.
-Proceedings will commence with opening statements from the parties.
+The trial opens in The Hague.
+Proceedings commence with opening statements from the parties.

 January 16, 2017